just-paja/hateoas/README.md

 # hateoas-hal-link-resolver

-Translate HATEOAS HAL links into URLs to be used by your application
+Translate HATEOAS HAL links into URLs to be used by your application.